 New Zealand's largest fishery is hoki

-Hoki (Macruronus novaezelandiae) are widely distributed throughout New Zealand waters from depths of 10 metres to over 900 metres, with the greatest abundance between 200 metres and 600 metres.
-Hoki spawn from late June to mid-September, primarily on the west coast of the South Island (Hokitika Canyon) and in the Cook Strait, with smaller amounts of spawning found in the Puysegur area and in Pegasus Canyon.
-Hoki grow to a maximum size of 130 cm and maximum age of 20 to 25 years.
+Hoki grow to a maximum size of 130cm and maximum age of 20 to 25 years.
 They reach maturity between 3 and 5 years of age.
 The age of the commercial catch varies among areas, but most fish caught are between 3 and 12 years old.

 The hoki fishery operates throughout the year and includes both spawning and non-spawning fisheries.
-In 2020-21 the overall hoki catch was 91,665 tonnes of which 42,737 tonnes (47%) was taken from the western fishery.
+In 2023-24 the overall hoki catch was 107,054 tonnes of which 42,567 tonnes (40%) was taken from the western fishery.

 History of the hoki stock

-The New Zealand hoki Quota Management Area (HOK 1) covers all New Zealand Exclusive Economic Zone waters except the Kermadecs and is managed to a target biomass range of 35% to 50% of the unfished mature biomass (B0).
+The New Zealand hoki Quota Management Area (HOK 1) covers all New Zealand Exclusive Economic Zone waters except the Kermadecs and is managed to a target biomass range of 35% to 50% of the unfished mature biomass (SSB0).
 Stock status is assessed annually assuming 2 separate but interlinked stocks, eastern and western, with separate catch limits set for each stock through a voluntary catch split arrangement.

-Both Fisheries New Zealand and hoki quota owners are aware that the western hoki stock has been declining somewhat in recent years.
-The reasons are unknown, but a similar although more extreme scenario happened in the early 2000s – which no-one wants to repeat.
-The 2022 stock assessment estimated the biomass of the eastern stock to be above the upper bound of the management target range at 51% B0, whereas the biomass of the western stock was estimated to be at 28% B0, below the lower threshold of the management target range.
-Five-year projections using the 2021-22 catch limits estimated that both stocks would remain fairly constant over the next 5 years, assuming recent recruitment levels.
+The 2025 stock assessment estimated the biomass of the eastern stock to be around the upper bound of the management target range at 55% SSB0, whereas the biomass of the western stock was estimated to be at 39% SSB0, similar to 2023, up from 28% SSB0 in 2022 and above the lower bound of the management target range.
+Five-year projections using the 2024-25 catch limits estimated that both stocks would remain fairly constant over the next 5 years, assuming recent recruitment levels.

 Management measures for hoki